breatheco-de/content/src/content/lesson/bootstrap-tutorial-of-bootstrap-4.md

 ---
-title: "Getting to know Bootstrap 4"
+title: "Bootstrap Tutorial: Learn Bootstrap 4 in less than a day"
-subtitle: "After decades of struggling, one guy had the idea of creating a basic CSS Stylesheet to be used as the base of any website, enabling everyone to do a lot of stuff in just a few lines!
+subtitle: "After decades of struggling, the light has arrived !! with this Bootstrap tutorial, designing website will be a piece of cake

 It is almost stupid, and, also impossible to think about doing a website without a CSS framework like Bootstrap 4 ."